If you are organising an event whether online or in person, please let Mary Dobson know firstname.lastname@example.org

 This panel session which will take place in Pro Bono Week will discuss the crossover and relevance of the SDG’s to pro bono work both in the UK and internationally, including pro bono work supporting NGOs from small charities to wider global civil society alliances.
 Law firms as business entities also have important responsibilities to ensure that their own operations can further the SDGs, particularly with respect to diversity and inclusion, the environment, supply-chain awareness, and community engagement.
 From volunteering through legal advice clinics which serve vulnerable communities and support access to justice – to using legal skills to build capacity in civil society, pro bono has an role to play both in the UK and globally to strengthen commitments to achieving these goals.

-All those with an interest in pro bono and the SDG, or if you want to find out more about the SDGs and their application to pro bone, are encouraged to attend.
+All those with an interest in pro bono and the SDG, or if you want to find out more about the SDGs and their application to pro bono, are encouraged to attend.